digibib/koha-docker/kohadev/README.md

 ## Kohadev README

-This Docker image builds on the Koha docker image `digibib/koha:latest` from Dockerhub and includes a complete Koha development install setup from git source.
+This Docker image builds on a Koha docker image `digibib/koha:$TAG` from Dockerhub and includes a complete Koha development install setup from git source.

 It is very simple to setup and ready for use.